epfl-ada/ada-2021-project-teamphilippe/README.md

 - 27.11-04.12 :
   - Prepare visualizations for the groups of authors in order to identify clusters.
 - 04.12-11.12 :
-  - Create custom K-medioid and automatically extract common features within clusters
+  - Create custom K-medioid and automatically extract common features within clusters.
 - 11.12-17.12 : Data story, writing the final notebook.

 Florian :